odys-z/semantic-transact/README.md

 All SQL string are accumulated in sqls.
 When this process completed, all statements can be committed in a batch operation.
 That's why it's named as "transact".

-At first sight, you may dislike this approach because it's somehow anti instinction - all programmers are already being comfort with SQL syntax.
+At first sight, you may dislike this approach because it's somehow anti intuitive - all programmers are already being comfort with SQL syntax.
 But when the SQL composing tasks became complicated, or have to be done according to data at runtime, remote request or data relationship, it's immediatly showing the advantages - you care